markat1/mt-image-classifier-assignment/README.md

 Afterwards I tested again by showing the webcam the item.
 What I saw was an improvement in predicting the right class and with a higher probability.

 ### Transfer learning
 In task 7 we stop using mobileNets label and probability.
 Instead the tutorial wants MobileNet to stop right after it  makes the activation map from the webcam image via covnet layers.
 The activation map is used instead as input for the K nearest neighbours classifier.
 K nearest neighbours classifier predicts by comparing our activation map with the test activations maps, that we made using my the A,B,C and “no action” buttons in the DOM.
-I will try find the most similar test activation with the one we are making predictions for.
+It will try find the most similar test activation with the one we are making predictions for.
 It will output the result in the browser.
 [[tutorial-task-7]](https://codelabs.developers.google.com/codelabs/tensorflowjs-teachablemachine-codelab/index.html#6)
 [[the-coding-train]](https://youtu.be/kRpZ5OqUY6Y?t=365)